The last few decades have seen clear progress in activities related to industrial air emission control.

 Industrial air emission control, making visible what you are breathing in

-A competitive and diversified industrial sector is a guarantee of a strong and resilient economy.
+A competitive and diversified industrial sector guarantees a strong and resilient economy.
 But putting growth before the environment and people’s well-being often has dire results.
 The alternative is to ensure that these companies continue to operate, but in a more efficient and controlled way, starting with an understanding of the effects they have on the environment.

 In this respect, legislation has made clear progress in establishing emission limits.
 Thus, in the case of Spain and an increasing number of other countries, companies with polluting emissions are legally obliged to control these substances.
 It is not in vain that industry is, together with traffic, one of the most relevant anthropic sources of emissions.